AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-objective-c-implementation/id-service.md

 ---
 title: Implement the Adobe Experience Platform Identity Service with Launch
 description: Learn how to add the Adobe Experience Platform Identity Service extension and use the Set Customer IDs action to collect customer ids.
 This lesson is part of the Implementing the Experience Cloud in Mobile iOS Objective-C Applications tutorial.
-solution: Experience Platform Launch, Data Collection, Experience Cloud Services
+solution: Experience Platform, Data Collection, Experience Cloud Services
-feature: Extensions
+feature: Tags
 exl-id: 9b1e8ea0-3766-4bd4-8364-0619e1ea12ef
 ---
 # Add the Adobe Experience Platform Identity Service